klevultd/frontend-sdk/examples/react/README.md

 ## Category page

-And finally we can look at [CategoryPage view](./src/routes/CategoryPage.tsx) to show that the Klevu SDK has yet another search type we can use specifically for requesting results from a category or collection _categoryMerchandising_.
+This example includes category pages to organize products so to view an example look at [CategoryPage view](./src/routes/CategoryPage.tsx).
+The Klevu SDK has yet another search type we can use specifically for requesting results from a category or collection _categoryMerchandising_.
 It is very similar to the _search_ function but instead of passing in a search term as the first parameter, we pass in the name of the category:

 ```js
 const res = await KlevuFetch(